-Please visit the link here to see the full presentation: tinyurl.com/r6qw9jn.
-If you have any questions regarding the ADA or wish to have a member of WACDA speak on the topic at an upcoming event, contact us here: firstname.lastname@example.org.
+Please visit the link here to view the full Myths About the ADA presentation.
+If you have any questions regarding the ADA or wish to have a member of WACDA speak on the topic at an upcoming event, contact WACDA.

 Caregiver Admissions Bill

 WACDA is an active advocate for disability rights legislation, and currently passing legislation that would require that places of public accommodation which charge admission not do so for caregivers of people with disabilities who need their assistance.

 This legislation would simply level the playing field so that people with disabilities who require the assistance of a caregiver would only have to pay the same amount as other patrons.
 Instead of being potentially priced out because they always have to pay twice wherever they go, many people with disabilities who require a caregiver would be much more able to afford to pay for simply their admission.
 The person with the disability would still pay for their own admission just like anyone else, and the caregiver would be granted access along with them.
 In many cases, the caregiver would not be there potentially spending additional money at all if it were not for the person for which they are assisting.